lambda826/My-Notebook/99 Interview/BQ.md

     - Spend more time talking about the resolution.

-# Tell Me About A Time You Showed Leadership
+# Tell me about a time you showed leadership
 - **Evaluation**
 	- Take responsibility
 	- Have confidence